 - 1. Failure to achieve a 3.00 cumulative grade point average by the end of the next nine (9) semester hours of enrollment following scholastic warning. - 2.
 Failure to maintain other academic performance standards required by the department offering the degree program of study. - 3.
 Failure to maintain the professional dispositions required by the degree program offering the program of study. - 4.
-Third failure on the comprehensive examination. - 5.
-Cheating and/or plagiarism.
+Second failure on the comprehensive examination. - 5.
+Violations of academic integrity.